-It’s been twenty years since Digimon games first launched on the PS1, and we still love nothing more than heading out with Agumon on a new adventure.
-While never having reached the heights of other early noughties franchises, Bandai Namco has consistently offered new ways of becoming a champion in the digital world thanks to some great games.
+It's been twenty years since Digimon games first launched on the PS1, and we still love nothing more than heading out with Gabumon on a new adventure.
+While having never reached the heights of other early noughties franchises, Bandai Namco has consistently offered new ways of becoming a champion in the digital world, thanks to some great games.

-To help you find a new game to play, we’ve searched for all available Digimon games on mobile and Switch, so you can get a good hit of nostalgia while playing something new.
+To help you find a new game to play, we've searched for all available Digimon games to play on the go, so you can get a good hit of nostalgia while playing something new.
 From card games to narrative RPGs, there are some exciting experiences on offer, with even more in the pipeline.

-Here are the best Digmon games on Nintendo Switch and mobile:
+Here are the best Digimon games to play on the go:

 We hope to see a sequel to this game in the future, but this may be wishful thinking on our part.

-One of the most comprehensive Digimon games in years, Cyber Sleuth is a vivid imagining of the franchise’s digital world, with a captivating narrative, and countless ‘mon mates.
+Cyber Sleuth is a vivid imagining of the franchise's digital world, with a captivating narrative and countless 'mons.
 In this double package, you get both Cyber Sleuth games, with hours and hours of content between them, for the price of one.
-Despite what the title suggests, this isn’t much of a detective game, but it is by far the best Digimon battler in years.
+Despite what the title suggests, this isn't much of a detective game, but it was by far the best Digimon battler prior to Time Stranger.

 Digimon World: Next Order originally came out on PS4 back in 2016, but now we finally get to play it on Nintendo Switch.
 The game tasks you with looking after and training two adorable (or a lil ugly if that's what you're into) digital monsters after you get transported to a mysterious world.

 On your journey, you must invite the creatures you find back to the hub city to help the place return to its former glory, all while battling off evil and working out why exactly you got sucked into this digital plain.
-Here’s our Digimon World: Next Order Switch review.
+Here's my Digimon World: Next Order Switch review, which can help you decide if this is the game for you.

 Digivices